Brother KR830 refurbished in May 2024

 • KM = knitting machine

-If you purchased your KM serviced from a reputable seller, you can this post and go straight to the post where I recommend the very first steps/tests with your new KM.
+If you purchased your KM serviced from a reputable seller, you can skip this post and go straight to the post where I recommend the very first steps/tests with your new KM.

 If you were not as lucky and got a machine that still needs TLC, below are the steps you can follow.
-A lot of new machine knitters get a machine from friends and relatives or just find one at a garage sale and feel very overwhelmed.
+A lot of new machine knitters get a machine from friends and relatives or just find one at a garage sale, and feel very overwhelmed.
 Well, I hope the steps below will help you to guide your approach to cleaning and testing your KM.

 First inspection, cleaning, and servicing steps:

 1. Check against the manual if all parts are present.
 (If your KM did not come with a hard copy of the manual, search its model number, and you will easily find a free PDF file of the manual.
 The most critical ones are a carriage and a sinker; they are a MUST-HAVE.
 The secondary is a tension mast (I managed to knit on a machine by just holding the yarn in my hand and creating tension by hand, but this is far from ideal, but doable if you have to).
 Also nice to have are claw weights.
 If others are missing, you can probably manage to knit without them.
-If the major parts are missing, search on the Internet to purchase them and while they are arriving, work on the steps below.
+If the major parts are missing, search on the Internet to purchase them, and while they are arriving, work on the steps below.

 2. Clean/wipe the visible dirt from all parts.

 6. If you are even braver, remove the plastic end-caps and vacuum from the sides as well.
 But if the machine is clean under those long front panels, you probably don’t need to remove the end caps, which is good news because they are kind of a pain to deal with.
+However, I typically remove the machine from the case to clean and inspect for rust.
+I wipe, vacuum, and clean in the crevices of the needlebed and the case panel.
+Sometimes I wash the plastic panels and metal covers of the lid and the case thoroughly, but I never apply harsh chemicals.
+I would rather leave a couple of stains than treat the panels with acetone or other solvents, which might damage these already fragile vintage parts.

 7. While the panels are out of the way, check if the punchcard reading mechanism moves freely.
 Often, those gunk up too (or freeze simply due to time) and need to be cleaned.
 There are video resources available online on how to clean the punchcard reading mechanism.
 However, I do not recommend disassembling the punchcard mechanism completely without trying less drastic measures (like simply spraying with Kroil oil and cleaning with wipes and Q-tips).
 It is often not even needed to go that deep, and the error of assembling those intricate mechanisms back happens quite often.

 8. Then check if the buttons on the carriage move freely (middle button and tuck/part buttons).
 Those often get stuck as well.
 Kroil Oil will take care of that: spray the Kroil oil over the frozen parts and try to jiggle them every several hours.
 Reapply Kroil oil as needed.
+I also, in most cases, remove the top lid and clean the mechanisms deeper.

 9. Check the undercarriage for visible lint, dust, dirt, etc. Clean with Q-tips if needed.
-If the carriage is very dirty, use the UP lubricant/cleaner for a faster (but significantly smellier) process.
+If the carriage is very dirty, use the LPS lubricant/cleaner for a faster (but significantly smellier) process.
 Make sure all levers on the undercarriage move symmetrically when you press the buttons on the carriage.
 Move the levers with your finger or a tool and ensure they move freely and snap back to the original positions without lag.

 10. Inspect and clean the sinker plate.
-Often, yarn is caught
+Often, yarn is caught around the brushes.
+Clean all brushes of lint.

 13. Put together all large plastic pieces (covers, boxes, and lids) if you removed them for cleaning.